Pawan-1809/Secret-Chat/README.md

 ---

-## 🌟 What is Code Bhej?
+## 🌟 What is Secret Chat?

 <div align="center">
 <img src="https://user-images.githubusercontent.com/74038190/212284087-bbe7e430-757e-4901-90bf-4cd2ce3e1852.gif" width="50">
 </div>

-**Code Bhej** is a modern, anonymous real-time chat application that brings people together without the hassle of registration.
+**Secret Chat** is a modern, anonymous real-time chat application that brings people together without the hassle of registration.
 Built with cutting-edge technologies, it offers seamless communication in both public and private rooms.

 <details>
 <summary>🎯 <strong>Click to see our mission</strong></summary>